endoflife-date/endoflife.date/products/oracle-database.md

 ## Product description

-> Oracle Database is a relational database management system (RDBMS) developed by Oracle Corporation.
+> Oracle Database is a relational database management system (RDBMS) developed
+> by Oracle Corporation.

-> It is widely used in enterprise environments for managing large amounts of structured data, such as financial information, customer data, and inventory management.
+> It is widely used in enterprise environments for managing large amounts of structured data,
+>such as financial information, customer data, and inventory management.

-> Oracle Database uses the Structured Query Language (SQL) for data manipulation and management, and it provides advanced features such as robust security, transactional consistency, and high availability.
-Additionally, Oracle Database offers a wide range of tools and technologies for data warehousing, business intelligence, and application development, making it a versatile and powerful platform for businesses of all sizes.
+> Oracle Database uses the Structured Query Language (SQL) for data manipulation and
+> management, and it provides advanced features such as robust security, transactional
+> consistency, and high availability.
+Additionally, Oracle Database offers a wide range
+> of tools and technologies for data warehousing, business intelligence, and application
+> development, making it a versatile and powerful platform for businesses of all sizes.

 ## Oracle Lifetime Support Policy

-> With Oracle Support, you know up front and with certainty how long your Oracle products are supported.
-The
-> Lifetime Support Policy provides access to technical experts for as long as you license your Oracle products and
+> The "Lifetime Support Policy" provides access to technical experts for as long as
+> you license your Oracle products.
-> consists of three support stages: Premier Support, Extended Support, and Sustaining Support.
-It delivers
+> It consists of three support stages: Premier Support, Extended Support, and Sustaining Support.
-> maximum value by providing you with rights to major product releases so you can take full advantage of
-> technology and product enhancements.
-Your technology and your business keep moving forward together.

 ## Premier Support